wtPLSQL/wtPLSQL/docs/demo/Test-Runner.md

 ## Ignore Annotation

-In the previous example, the SIMPLE_TEST_RUNNER package is both the Test Runner and the Database Object Under Test (DBOUT).
+In the previous example, the SIMPLE_TEST_RUNNER package is both the test runner and the Database Object Under Test (DBOUT).
 In practice, this is a self testing package.
 Because DBMS_OUTPUT includes all the source lines, there is a need to segregate "testing" source lines from "tested" source lines.
 The ignore annotation is used to segregate these lines.

 The function "add2" represents some code that needs to be tested.
 It is also a private function.
 Self testing packages can test the private functions in the package.